plum-sorathorn/QR-and-URL-on-Google-Cloud/README.md

 ## Features

 - Generate a QR codes from long URLs
-- "shorten" URLs with a random 6-character code
+- shorten URLs with a random 6-character code
 - Automatic redirection
 - Firestore-backed and Google Cloud Storage backed persistence
 - Clean frontend built with Tailwind CSS